ahungryhipster/ahungryhipster.github.io/_posts/2013-12-29-city-house.md

 My go to drink is the Moose but pictured is the Solomon.

 ##FOOD
 John frequently orders the Springer Mountain Half Chicken and it is very consistent.
-The chicken itself is always tender and juicy.
-THe salsa verde and calabrian chiles served with the dish gives it a zesty spice which makes you want to eat more.
+The chicken itself is always tender and juicy which complements the crispy skin.
+The salsa verde and calabrian chiles served with the dish gives it a zesty spice that leaves you wanting more.

+I've ordered 2 of the pasta dishes at City House and I wouldn't order either again.
+The Bread Gnocchi isn't the typical, soft, tender, creamy gnocchi dish that I usually expect.
+It's on the tougher side and served with a lot less sauce to fully compliment the tougher consistency of the potato dumplings.

+The second pasta dish I've had is the Fettuccini with Lamb.
+I enjoyed the simplicity of the dish but some of the pasta noodles were stuck together and for me, that's a deal breaker.

+On the other hand, I love the pizza at City House.
+I've had the Lamb Sausage and the Belly Ham pizza and I